alfredbaudisch/alfredbaudisch.com/content/posts/2022-07-16-from-unity-to-godot-where-are-my-game-objects-and-components.md

 type: "post"
 ---

-**Coming from Unity, you just opened Godot for the first time and you can’t find where are the Game Objects and Components?** Not only that, where are the Prefabs and the Levels?
-All you can see are four buttons under a label: “Create Root Node”.
+**Coming from Unity, you just opened Godot for the first time and you can't find where are the Game Objects and Components?** Not only that, where are the Prefabs and the Levels?
+All you can see are four buttons under a label: "Create Root Node".
 What are Nodes?
 Where do I even add my custom scripts and create components?

-**With this short guide, learn how to contextualize Unity’s concepts of Game Objects, Components, Prefabs and Nested Prefabs in Godot with Nodes, Scenes, Node Trees and Scene Trees.**
+**With this short guide, learn how to contextualize Unity's concepts of Game Objects, Components, Prefabs and Nested Prefabs in Godot with Nodes, Scenes, Node Trees and Scene Trees.**

 <figure class="wp-block-image">
   <img src="/media/wp-content/2022/07/01-godot-choose-root-node.png" alt="" loading="lazy">
-  <figcaption>“Create Root Node?
-I don’t want a Node, I want to add a Game Object”</figcaption>
+  <figcaption>"Create Root Node?
+I don't want a Node, I want to add a Game Object"</figcaption>
 </figure>

 ## Do you prefer video?